-Disability Mentoring Day (DMD) is the first step in MOPD’s Youth Employment Programs for students with disabilities.
-DMD is national effort that is coordinated locally by MOPD and the Chicago Public Schools.
+Disability Mentoring Day (DMD) is the first step in MOPD’s Youth Employment Program for students with disabilities.
+DMD is a national effort that is coordinated locally by MOPD and the Chicago Public Schools.
 DMD promotes career development for students with disabilities through hands-on career exploration.

 Students participate in interactive workshops that focus on resume writing, interviewing, financial literacy and understanding one's disability rights as an employee with a disability.
-Students also have the opportunity to learn about careers in various fields, including computers and technology, health care and the trades, and other informational sessions offered by private companies and public sector partners.
+Students also have the opportunity to learn about careers in various fields, including; computers and technology, health care, hospitality, working with animals, as well as other informational sessions offered by private companies and public sector partners.

 Additionally, the event typically includes an exciting activity that is used to engage student’s interest in the workplace.
-Past activities include cross-disability creative arts performances and a Dressing for Success fashion show, which showcased DMD student participants modeling appropriate and affordable workplace attire.
+Past activities include a Dressing for Success fashion show, which showcased DMD student participants modeling appropriate and affordable workplace attire.

 DMD is the nation’s largest job-shadowing program designed for people with disabilities, which allows career exploration to take place outside of the hiring context so that job seekers can meet and learn about employers committed to hiring from this diverse and untapped workforce.